Gone are the days of bulky hardware and clunky cables.

 ITFS– “International Toll-Free Service Numbers” are toll-free numbers that reach beyond the borders of your geographic location.

 This is actually a no-brainer.
 A virtual phone number will allow you to make and receive calls routed by your cloud PBX.
 Additionally, you can also use your existing business number and simply reroute all future calls to it.

 Add Your Team

-Right after you’ve gotten a cloud number plan, you’ll need to create an account with your cloud service provider and the credentials of that account will give you access to a system management dashboard that is accessible from several devices.
+Right after you’ve got a cloud number plan, you’ll need to create an account with your cloud service provider and the credentials of that account will give you access to a system management dashboard that is accessible from several devices.

 The dashboard will act as a control center for all your cloud-based phone system features and functionalities.
 That said, to add team members, you simply have to log onto your system management dashboard and select ‘’add users’’.

-When using a virtual phone system, all the team members of a business utilize one phone number for all business related communications.
+When using a virtual phone system, all the team members of a business utilize one phone number for all business-related communications.
 Each member also has a unique extension connected to the business number, making it possible to contact members individually by simply calling their extensions.

 Explore and Customize Your System Features

 What’s really impressive about virtual phone systems is how convenient they are, and this is especially useful when you have to customize your system features.
 You can do it from virtually anywhere; all you have to do is log on to your system management dashboard and make the necessary changes.